simeononsecurity/simeononsecurity.ch/content/guides/how-to-set-up-time-sources-on-windows-domains-and-standalone-systems/index.en.md

 #### GPS-Based Time Servers

-Another option for domain controllers is to utilize GPS-based time servers.
+Another option for domain controllers is to use GPS-based time servers.
 These servers rely on GPS signals to provide highly accurate time information.
 By setting up a locally hosted GPS-based time server and configuring domain controllers to sync with it, you can achieve precise time synchronization within the Windows domain.

 ### Configuring Domain Members